amyjko/critically-conscious-computing/chapters/projects.md

 * Student projects still involve design decisions.
 They may just be freed from having to consider the consequences of their design, or be put in a position of designing for themselves instead of others.

 * Student projects still involve requirements.
-They may just define requirements implicitly, and deal with the implementation, verification, and release challenges that arise in being unclear about requirements
+They may just define requirements implicitly, and deal with the implementation, verification, and release challenges that arise in being unclear about requirements.

 * Student projects still face tensions between implementation constraints and design.
 They may just be free to change their requirements to conform to implementation constraints.